Want to give stunning presentations or watch movies on large screens straight from your iPhone? Check out these best mini projectors for iPhones!

 The best aspect of this mini projector is its smart capability.
 It runs on Android 4.4 and is compatible with Bluetooth and WiFi.
 As such, instead of connecting to your computer or smartphone via an HDMI cable, you can also do so wirelessly.
 Furthermore, you can also use the internal 8GB storage to download apps like Hulu and Netflix and stream directly through the projector.
 All these features considered, Optoma IntelliGO-S1 is the smartest and most advanced mini projector on the market.

-Best Value Mini Projector
+Best Value Mini Projector for iPhone

 Anker Nebula Capsule is our pick for the Best Value Mini Projector because it’s one of the most affordable smart projectors on the market that doesn’t sacrifice either visual quality, functionality, or design.
 It weighs on 1 pound and has physical dimensions of 2.68 x 2.68 x 4.72 inches.
 It is smaller than most other mini projectors and can easily fit into your pocket.